USD ($)

 In summary, whether it's for streaming, online gaming, or VoIP, UDP continues to be a vital protocol that enhances the performance and responsiveness of applications where speed is the priority.

-TCP vs UDP Differences Explained with ...»
+TCP vs UDP: Differences Between TCP and ...»

 Deepak Sharma